isomerpages/sportsg-corp/_what-we-do/Anti Doping Singapore/FAQs.md

 ---
 **Q1: How do I check if my medication is safe for use in sport**?
 <br>
-A1: Athletes can check all medications purchased in Singapore using the ADS [CHECKDRUGS](/anti-doping-singapore/about/about-ads/) Database.
+A1: A1: Athletes can check all medications purchased in Singapore using the ADS Check Medications Database.
+For medications purchased overseas, please refer to the Global Drug Reference Online [GlobaDRO](https://www.globaldro.com/Home).

 **Q2: If I need to use medication or methods of treatment that are prohibited, how do I apply for a Therapeutic Use Exemption (TUE)?**
 <br>